-■ Financial Aid
+Financial Aid

 A variety of financial aid options are available to Craven Community College students.
 Eligibility for these programs depends on the student's academic progress, family income and assets.
 Due to the length of processing time, applicants are encouraged a) to apply to the College and b) to submit necessary paperwork as early as possible for financial aid consideration.
 Please do not wait to be formally accepted by Craven Community College before applying for aid.
-The priority deadline for processing financial aid paperwork for fall semester is June 1.
+Priority consideration is given to students whose files are completed by June 1.